tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 The `get_organization_members_by_term()` method takes in an organization's slug and a term as arguments.
 The slug is used to determine the organization we are grabbing the members of while the term specifies which year and semester we are grabbing the members from.

+The `get_member_by_user_and_org()` method takes in an organization's slug and a user's id as arguments.
+As you will see below we also have a method that gets the user memberships as a list.
+Here, we wanted to create a version that only grabs a single member to check if the user is already a member of an organization.
+Rather than having to go through an entire list, we can just check if any instance exists, and do the according functionality in the frontend.

 The `get_member_by_id()` method takes in a member's id as an argument.
 The unique id is used to specific exactly which member is being retrieved.
+This method is primarily used for the Edit Member Component in the frontend to update members because the id will appear in the URL where we will be able to grab it and pass through an HTTP Request in the frontend.

 The `get_user_memberships()` method takes in a user's id as an argument.
 This is used to grab the user we want to pass through to the member service.